Wrapped SAFU (WSAFU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped SAFU Historical Price

-According to the latest data gathered on Wrapped SAFU live price page, the current price of Wrapped SAFU is 0.03835384USD.
-The circulating supply of Wrapped SAFU(WSAFU) is 3.96M WSAFU , giving it a market capitalization of $151.48K.
+According to the latest data gathered on Wrapped SAFU live price page, the current price of Wrapped SAFU is 0.03844596USD.
+The circulating supply of Wrapped SAFU(WSAFU) is 3.96M WSAFU , giving it a market capitalization of $151.87K.

 - 30 Days0.00%$ --$ 0.043576$ 0.035814